 All successful deer hunters will use electronic registration to report their harvest.
 Deer registration is still mandatory for all hunters.

-Using electronic registration in 2015
+Using electronic registration

 - Electronic registration

 Learn about the changes to registration and how to register your deer online.